(585) 201-8585‬ IVY@REMOVEMYPOISONIVY.BIZ

 30-Minute Online Consult

-Practical Guidance and Next Steps
+Strategy, Risk Review, and Next Steps

 What We Can Talk Through

-Poison ivy identification
+Poison ivy identification and look-alikes

-How to bag and dispose of plant material
+How to handle contaminated plant material

 What to Send Before the Consult